Why Media Buying Plays A Crucial Role In Programmatic Advertising?

 Generally, people confused with the terms programmatic buying and RTB.
 To explain, Programmatic buying is a method to analyse if the marketers want to purchase the ad space.
 And, RTB is the most used form of programmatic buying in the market.

-Hope, you’re now clear with the terms media buying and programmatic buying.
+Hope, you’re now evident with the terms media buying and programmatic buying.
 Let’s see how they are interconnected.

 How programmatic buying works?